Rhino Speech-to-Intent

 How does Rhino Speech-to-Intent differ from Natural Language Understanding (NLU) solutions such as Amazon Lex, Google DialogFlow, IBM Watson Natural Language Understanding, or Microsoft LUIS??

-Rhino Speech-to-Intent -as the name suggests, converts speech into intent directly without relying on text, obviating the need for automatic speech recognition.
-Rhino Speech-to-Intent uses the modern end-to-end approach to infer intents and intent details directly from spoken commands, enabling developers to train jointly-optimized automatic speech recognition (ASR) and natural language understanding (NLU) engines for their domain of interest.
-Rhino Speech-to-Intent specializes in use-case-specific applications, not open-domain applications with billion of spoken command variations.
-For example, one does not need to discuss the meaning of life with a coffee machine or a surgical robot.
-Most use cases have a confined domain (context) that covers hundreds or thousands of spoken commands.
-With use-case-specific and platform-optimized voice AI models, Rhino Speech-to-Intent offers high accuracy with minimal resources.
+Rhino Speech-to-Intent -as the name suggests, converts speech into intent directly without relying on text, eliminating the need for text representation.
+Rhino Speech-to-Intent uses the modern end-to-end approach to infer intents and intent details directly from spoken commands.
+This enables developers to train jointly optimized automatic speech recognition (ASR) and natural language understanding (NLU) engines tailored to their specific domain, achieving higher accuracy.

 How do I learn more about the terminology used for Natural Language Understanding (NLU) Engines?

 Intents, expressions, and slots are commonly used in conversational AI and across various engines such as Amazon Lex, IBM Watson, Google Dialogflow, or Rasa NLU.
 They’re used to build voice assistants or bots.
-You can check out Rhino Speech-to-Intent Syntax Cheat Sheet to start building or Picovoice Glossary to learn the terminology.
+You can check out the Rhino Speech-to-Intent Syntax Cheat Sheet to start building or the Picovoice Glossary to learn the terminology.

 Does Rhino Speech-to-Intent process voice data locally on the device?